 - The students participate in a mentoring program, run by later year residents.

 - Student leaders host tailored health and wellbeing programs focusing on healthy relationships, mental health, personal responsibility, financial fitness and physical wellbeing.

 - Extensive orientation and transition programs are provided.

 If you don’t want to live on-campus, we have information about off-campus accommodation options for students looking for shared or rental accommodation close to campus.

 The following organisations also offer supported accommodation to disadvantaged youth engaged in study and/or training:

 - Education First Youth Foyers: accommodate young people who can’t live at home.
 There are Education First Youth foyers at Broadmeadows, Glen Waverley and Shepparton.
-To be eligible, a young person needs to be aged between 16-24 and keen to get into and commit to staying in education and training.

 - Foyer Plus: Melbourne City Mission provides long term supported housing along with services for education, training, employment and intensive casework support to young people aged 16–25 (who are homeless or at risk of becoming homeless) to help them reach independence.